Harshalc14/xapian-docsprint/README.md

 make html LANGUAGE=c++
 ```

-The default (when you run just `make html`) is to build for python.
+The default (when you run just `make html`) is to build for Python.